+Vacation Eligibility

-1. Years of service Vacation Eligibility 1 - 4 years 6.66 hrs./mo.
+1 - 4 Years 6.66 hrs./mo.
 10 days or 80 hours 5 - 9 years 10 hrs./mo.
 15 days or 120 hours 10 - 24 years 13.3 hrs./mo.
 20 days or 160 hours 25 plus years 15.3 hrs./mo.
 23 days or 184 hours

 - 2. Any terminated employee will receive prorated vacation pay on their last warrant. - 3.
-Twelve-month vacation requests during non-student periods: Twelve month employees requesting vacation during periods of non-student days shall be granted at the time requested by the employee providing that work site coverage as determined minimally necessary by the District can be maintained.
+Twelve-month vacation requests during non-student periods: Twelve-month employees requesting vacation during periods of non-student days shall be granted at the time requested by the employee providing that work site coverage as determined minimally necessary by the District can be maintained.
 Selection shall be on a seniority basis as long as the requests have been submitted at least thirty (30) days in advance.
 If requests are not submitted thirty (30) days in advance, requests shall be granted on a first-come, first-served basis up to the limit. - 4.
-Twelve- month vacation requests during student days: Employees requesting vacations during periods of students shall be limited to a total of 10% of the group at any one time.
-In small employee groups (e.g. District Resource Officers), vacation may be granted above the ten (10) percent cap as long as there is minimum coverage.
+Twelve-month vacation requests during student days: Employees requesting vacations during periods of students shall be limited to a total of 10% of the group at any one time.
+In small employee groups (e.g., District Resource Officers), vacation may be granted above the ten (10) percent cap as long as there is minimum coverage.
 Selection shall be on a seniority basis as long as the requests have been submitted at least thirty (30) days in advance.
-If requests are not submitted thirty (30) days in advance, requests shall be granted on a first-come, first-served basis up to the imit. - 5.
-The following provision applies to Express: Twelve-month employee vacation requests during periods of non-student days shall be granted provided that work site coverage, as determined minimally necessary by the District, can be maintained.
+If requests are not submitted thirty (30) days in advance, requests shall be granted on a first-come, first-served basis up to the limit. - 5.
+The following provisions applies to Express: Twelve-month employee vacation requests during periods of non-student days shall be granted provided that work site coverage, as determined minimally necessary by the District, can be maintained.
 Selection shall be on a seniority basis as long as the requests have been submitted at least thirty (30) days in advance.
-If requests are not submitted thirty (30) days in advance, requests shall be granted on a first-come, first-served basis up to the limit.
+If requests are not submitted thirty (30) days in advance, requests shall be granted on a first-come, first-served basis up to the limit. - B. Employees may carry over up to one half (1⁄2) of their earned regular vacation days each year.
+Additional vacation may be accumulated if an employee is requested in writing to defer their vacation because of work schedules.
+In any year an employee may choose to sell back up to the three (3) days of personal at the true per diem rate so long as in the last two (2) years of employment the maximum total of personal leave and vacation days for cash out purposes does not exceed thirty (30). - C. Vacation that must be used or will be lost must be scheduled and used by August 31st.
+The time must be reported to the employee's timekeeper during the August payroll processing time period.
+The amount of potential vacation loss can be found on the employees' electronic pay stub.